spotlight

 One of the best-known prizes in the world for the visual arts, The Turner Prize aims to promote public debate around new developments in contemporary British art.
 Established in 1984, the Prize is awarded annually to an artist born, living, or working in Britain for an outstanding exhibition or public presentation of their work in the previous year.

-Every other year, a venue outside Tate hosts the prize and 2023 marks the first occasion where the Turner Prize will be exhibited in Sussex at Towner, bringing transformative cultural and social experiences for visitors and residents.
-The event will enable local audiences to experience some of the very best in contemporary art and attract visitors from across the UK to Eastbourne.
+Every other year, a venue outside Tate hosts the prize, and this year marks the first occasion where the Turner Prize has been exhibited in Sussex, at Towner Eastbourne.
+The event enables local audiences to experience some of the very best in contemporary art and is attracting visitors from across the UK to Eastbourne.

 Gyr King, Founder of King & McGaw